aahudson/Election_Analysis/README.md

   - Candidate Doane received 3.1% of the vote and 11,606 number of votes.
 - The winner of the election was:
   - Diana DeGette who received 73.8% of the vote and 272,892 number of votes.
+- The largest county was Denver
+  - Vote Count: 306, 055
+  - Percentage: 82.8%
   ## Challenge Overivew

   ## Challenge Summary